5665 Director, Academic and Student Services-Athletics

 MAJOR ADMINISTRATOR Provost

-The Associate Director of Athletics for Academic and Student Services is responsible for the development and coordination of academic assistance programs designed to enable student-athletes to receive appropriate and timely academic assistance and to develop viable educational goals and academic strategies to achieve those goals.
-The Associate Director of Athletics for Academic and Student Services helps students experience a complete college career through exposure to the variety of academic disciplines and programs as well as career opportunities.
-The Associate Director of Athletics for Academic and Student Services supervises selected sports and their respective coaching staffs, budgets, and other items related to the selected sports.
+The Director Academic and Student Services - Athletics is responsible for the development and coordination of academic assistance programs designed to enable student-athletes to receive appropriate and timely academic assistance and to develop viable educational goals and academic strategies to achieve those goals.
+The Director Academic and Student Services - Athletics helps students experience a complete college career through exposure to the variety of academic disciplines and programs as well as career opportunities.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master's degree is required; a Master’s degree in Counseling, Higher Education Administration, Sports Administration, or a related field preferred.
+Education: A Bachelor's degree is required; a Master’s degree in Counseling, Higher Education Administration, Sports Administration, or a related field preferred.

-Skills: Strong oral and written communication skills as well as excellent interpersonal skills are required.
+Skills: Strong verbal and written communication skills as well as excellent interpersonal skills are required.
 Computer literacy, particularly in word processing and database management is required.
-Organizational, management and supervisory skills are required.
+Organizational, management, and supervisory skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The position requires occasional evening and/or weekend work.